Jean Webster: Adult years

 Webster dramatized Daddy-Long-Legs during 1913, and in 1914 spent four months on tour with the play, which starred a young Ruth Chatterton as Judy.
 After tryouts in Atlantic City; Washington, D.C.; Syracuse, New York; Rochester, New York; Indianapolis, Indiana; and Chicago, the play opened at the Gaiety Theatre in New York City in September 1914 and ran until May 1915.
 It toured widely throughout the U.S. The book and play became a focus for efforts for charitable work and reform; "Daddy-Long-Legs" dolls were sold to raise money to fund the adoption of orphans into families.

 Webster's success was overshadowed by the battle of her college friend, Adelaide Crapsey, with tuberculosis, leading to Crapsey's death in October 1914.
 In June 1915, Glenn Ford McKinney was granted a divorce, and he and Webster were married in a quiet ceremony in September in Washington, Connecticut.
 They honeymooned at McKinney's camp near Quebec City, Canada and were visited by former president Theodore Roosevelt, who invited himself, saying: "I've always wanted to meet Jean Webster.
 We can put up a partition in the cabin."

 Returning to the U.S., the newlyweds shared Webster's apartment overlooking Central Park and McKinney's Tymor farm in Dutchess County, New York.
 In November 1915, Dear Enemy, a sequel to Daddy-Long-Legs, was published, and it was a bestseller too.
 Also epistolary in form, it chronicles the adventures of a college friend of Judy's who becomes the superintendent of the orphanage in which Judy was raised.
 Webster became pregnant and according to family tradition, was warned that her pregnancy might be dangerous.
 She suffered severely from morning sickness, but by February 1916 was feeling better and was able to return to her many activities: social events, prison visits, and meetings about orphanage reform and women's suffrage.
 She also began a book and play set in Sri Lanka.
 Her friends reported that they had never seen her happier.

 Death

-Jean Webster entered the Sloan Hospital for Women, New York on the afternoon of June 10, 1916.
-Glenn McKinney, recalled from his 25th reunion at Princeton University, arrived 90 minutes before Webster gave birth, at 10:30 p.m, to a six-and-a-quarter-pound daughter.
-All was well initially, but Jean Webster became ill and died of childbirth fever at 7:30 am on June 11, 1916.
-Her daughter was named Jean (Little Jean) in her honor.
+Jean Webster died on the morning of June 11, 1916 at the Sloane Hospital for Women.
+Her death has been attributed to complications, potentially puerperal fever, from the childbirth of her daughter who had been born the prior evening on June 10th and was named Jean (Little Jean) in her honor.